RogueRope/docs/content/docs/tbd/unconference.md

 * what are topics/subject you'd like to see covered or would like to know more of?
 * What are topic, subjects, workshops or activities you'd like to share with others?
-* Tip : no need to fall back to the teacher student paradigm peer exchange is also encouraged, our content team will announce it like that so expectations are managed.
+* Tip : no need to fall back to the teacher student paradigm.
+Peer exchange is also encouraged, our content team will announce it like that so expectations are managed.

 ![](/images/program1.jpeg)
 ![](/images/program2.jpeg)